giwrish/salesforce-interview-prep/07 Asynchronous Apex.md

 - A Batch cannot be called from Future and vice versa
 - Future can't be called from a Future

+If we try to do so, then we get AsyncException.

 ### Questions
 1. Batch Apex
    - Can we call another batch class from a batch class? - Yes, it is called batch chaining